Georgia 30-Hour Driver Education for Class D License

 Take the online Georgia 30-Hour Driver Education Course to satisfy the Joshua's Law classroom requirement for teens seeking their provisional driver license (Class D).
 You'll learn about the basics of operating a vehicle, driver responsibilities, Georgia driving laws and more.

 American Safety Council is a Georgia DDS-Certified Driver Training School.
-After you complete your training, you'll receive an official Certificate of Completion to bring with you when you apply for your Georgia provisional driver license.
+After you complete your training, you'll be emailed an official Certificate of Completion to bring with you when you apply for your Georgia provisional driver license in 1-2 business days.
 Your completion of the course is also automatically reported to Georgia DDS within two business days.

 Read on for more information about Joshua's Law, what the driver education course covers and the steps to earning your Georgia driver license.